looker-open-source/embed-sdk/README.md

 ## Cookieless Embed

 Note that cookieless embed does not yet support the use of `withUrl`.
-An attempt to do use this functionality will result in an error being thrown.
+An attempt to use this functionality will result in an error being thrown.

 Looker cookieless embed allows the Looker application to be embedded by an html page that is served from a different domain than the Looker host.
 With SSO embed, to avoid third party cookie blocking, the Looker application must be served from a sub domain of the hosting application OR the user must enable third party cookies in the browser.
 Enabling cookieless embedding is documented in more detail [here](https://cloud.google.com/looker/docs/r/sdk/cookieless-embed).
 Cookieless embed is available with Looker version 22.20 and above.